henriquesqs/BMP-Compressor-Decompressor/README.md

 # BMP IMAGE COMPRESSION AND DESCOMPRESSION
 This project allows you to compress and descompress a BMP image file (with some requisites of size).
-This compressor and descompressor uses the **JPEG format** to apply compression and descompression.
+This compressor and descompressor uses the **JPEG format** to apply compression and descompression and **uses C11 languague**.

 ### Image requisites
 As said before, your image must accomplish this requisites listed below: